Happy New Year! Let’s Explore Space Together, Forever, in Peace

 Here’s what we can do to change the world, right now, into a better ride.
 Take all that money we spend on weapons and defence each year and, instead, spend it feeding, clothing and educating the poor of the world, which it would do many times over — not one human being excluded — and we can explore space together, both inner and outer, forever.
 In peace.”

-And if, after that last little bit of the quote, you don’t already have a speck of dust in your eye, you may also want to check out the original clip (or the quote in cartoon form).
+And if, after that last little bit of the quote, you don’t already have a speck of dust in your eye, you may also want to check out the original clip.